 Compassion is a key trait that is ingrained in our employees.

 Compassionate employees can overcome difficult conversations with callers.
 That trait comes naturally to them so they can focus on helping your callers in a way that supports your business but also handle situations that may be outside of the norm without much effort.
-That employee is engaged, ready to listen and help in any situation.
+That employee is engaged and ready to listen and help in any situation.

-This benefits your business because in our automated world, human contact is still so important.
-The voice on the other end of the line may be the good impression that will make your company stand out from others that are relying on automation or voice mail.
-When someone without compassion is handling your phone calls it could make your customers feel unheard or not valuable to you.
+This benefits your business because, in our automated world, human contact is still so important.
+The voice on the other end of the line may be the good impression that will make your company stand out from others that are relying on automation or voicemail.
+When someone without compassion is handling your phone calls, it could make your customers feel unheard or not valuable to you.

-Providing an operator that can act with compassion is beneficial to you because this compassion shows itself as an employee acting on your behalf with whatever your business needs may be.
+Having an operator that can act with compassion is beneficial to you because this compassion shows itself as an employee acting on your behalf with whatever your business needs may be.
 This employee can handle problems with care and concern as well as treat your regular callers with a human connection.

 When one of our staff receives a compliment for showing compassion, we recognize them and thank them for exhibiting our core values.
 This recognition then reinforces that behavior in their future interactions.
-We thank Dr. Paul Marciano for his book Carrots and Sticks Don’t Work.
-His book is one of the management tools that we use for our leadership development and it has been invaluable.